lewisbennett/dialog-messaging/README.md

 ### Additional Steps for Android

-Inside the `Init` method you must provide an Activity or Application reference as well as an instance of `MvvmCrossViewCreator`.
-If an instance isn't provided dialogs that use custom views won't work properly.
+Inside the `Init` method you must provide an Activity or Application reference.

 Add the following to the `BindView` method of your `MvxAndroidViewBinder`:
 ```